-- Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under the foot/ankle. - Full weight-bearing as tolerated in the brace.
-Use crutches as needed.
-Always have the brace locked in extension when walking until seen by your physician. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) for the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician. - May return to sedentary work ONLY or school 3-4 days after surgery if pain is tolerable.
+- Must use crutches to allow for only Toe-Touch/Heel-Touch weight-bearing for 6-8 weeks. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under the foot/ankle. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) for the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.